Lorentz--Karamata spaces: Preliminaries

 It is quite obvious from Definition~\ref{DAS} that if two positively homogeneous functionals $\lVert \cdot \rVert_X$ and $\lVert \cdot \rVert_Y$ satisfy $\lVert \cdot \rVert_X \lesssim \lVert \cdot \rVert_Y$ then also $\lVert \cdot \rVert_{Y'} \lesssim \lVert \cdot \rVert_{X'}$.
 Equivalently, we may say that if $X \hookrightarrow Y$ then $Y' \hookrightarrow X'$, where the continuity of the embedding is understood relatively to the defining functionals, i.e.\ it means that the identity operator is bounded.

 It has been proven, see for example \cite[Chapter~1, Theorem~2.2]{BennettSharpley88} and \cite[Chapter~1, Theorem~2.7]{BennettSharpley88}, that the associate functional of a Banach function norm $\lVert \cdot \rVert$ is itself a Banach function norm, and that its associate functional is $\lVert \cdot \rVert$.
 This result has been improved recently by Gogatishvili and Soudsk{\'y} in \cite{GogatishviliSoudsky14}.
 Since we will use this result later in the paper, we present it below.
-The symbol $\lVert \cdot \rVert_{X''}$ denotes the second associate functional, that is an associate functional of $\lVert \cdot \rVert_{X'}$.
+The symbol $\lVert \cdot \rVert_{X''}$ denotes the second associate functional, i.e.~the associate functional of $\lVert \cdot \rVert_{X'}$.

 \begin{theorem} Let $\lVert \cdot \rVert : M \to [0, \infty]$ be a functional that satisfies \ref{P4} and \ref{P5} and which also satisfies for all $f \in M$ that $\lVert f \rVert$ = $\lVert \: \lvert f \rvert \: \rVert$.
 Then the functional $\lVert \cdot \rVert_{X'}$ is a Banach function norm.
 In addition, $\lVert \cdot \rVert$ is equivalent to a Banach function norm if and only if $\lVert \cdot \rVert \approx \lVert \cdot \rVert_{X''}$